Super Bowl caps UK's growing gridiron fever

 Millions of Brits expected to watch tonight's final

-Sarah Morrison is a general reporter at The Independent and The Independent on Sunday.
+Sarah Morrison is the Human Rights Correspondent at The Independent, i and The Independent on Sunday

 A C Grayling